 We’ll let that one sink in for a minute …

-We invite you to click on the Bankruptcy Q&A link, above, which walks you through the bankruptcy process.
+We invite you check out our Bankruptcy Q&A, which walks you through the bankruptcy process.
 Then, when you believe you are ready to take that next step give me a call (587-4200).
-If you are still unsure, or don’t feel quite ready for that call, but you still have some questions, just drop me an email at firstname.lastname@example.org, or just click on the “Contact Us” link.
+If you are still unsure, or don’t feel quite ready for that call, but you still have some questions, just drop me an email at email@example.com, or just click on the “Contact Us” link.